bmxdemo/bmxproject/logbook/postings/20180301_fringefit/index.md

 ```

+A few things to note: FWHM for the sigma above is 1.83 degrees, almost
+half the expected size for our nominal wavelengths.
+This is sigma for
+auto, when fitting for cross we multiplied it by sqrt(2) so that
+agreement is actually pretty good.
+The fringe rate is too fast and
+seemingly so by a factor >2.
+Assumed baseline length here was 4.5m.

 Here are the results for N-S baseline on `180227_1800`:

 ```
 fmin / fmax : 1167.07 1184.8
 fce : 1175.87